emmercm/igir/docs/dats.md

 "Fixdats" are DATs that contain only ROMs that are missing from your collection.
 Fixdats are derived from some other DAT (see above for obtaining DATs), containing only a subset of the ROMs.
 Fixdats are specific to the state of each person's ROM collection, they aren't necessarily meaningful to other people.

-Fixdats help you find files missing from your collection, and they can be used to generate a collection of those files once you have found them.
+Fixdats help you find files missing from your collection, and they can be used to generate a collection of those files once you've found them.
 This sub-collection of files can then be merged back into your main collection.

 The `--fixdat` option create a [Logiqx XML](http://www.logiqx.com/DatFAQs/) DAT in the output directory for every input DAT (`--dat`) that is missing ROMs.
 For example: